kamilburda/gimp-export-layers/README.md

 ------------

-Several users reported crashes on Windows and OS X when clicking on the menu items or when clicking on the "Advanced Settings" expander.
+Several users reported crashes on Windows and OS X when clicking on the menu entries or when clicking on the "Advanced Settings" widget.
 If the crashes occur to you, try reinstalling GIMP.

 On Windows, the file format dialog may be displayed behind the main dialog.